-Once learners have achieved the desired level of competence in a topic, they enter the Sharpen phase for sustaining acquired knowledge.
+Once learners have achieved the desired level of competence in a topic, they enter the Sharpen phase for sustaining their new knowledge.
 In Use, learners build fluency by applying their newly acquired knowledge to real-life problems or situations and understand of the range of situations where the knowledge is most commonly applicable.
+This is in contrast to Practice, where the focus of applying learned knowledge is to verify learning.